sgnd/sgnd/README.md

 # Hi there 👋

 My name is Sugeng Agung Suganda.
-I'm the DevOps Engineer Lead at **PT.
+I'm the DevOps Engineer Lead with 2 years experience at **PT.
 Mejik Utama Sugiharta**, a company that makes solutions for backend and frontend developer to create software with easy.

 Here are a few applications:
 - https://microgen.mejik.id
 - https://mejikart.id

 I also Instructor at **PT.
-DumbWays Indonesia Teknologi**, a coding and devops bootcamp.
+DumbWays Indonesia Teknologi**, a Full-Stack and DevOps Bootcamp.

 ## Get in touch
 - LinkedIn: https://linkedin.com/in/sgnd